polybar/polybar/doc/dev/packaging.rst

 Finishing Up
 ------------

-Finally, subscribe to our `GitHub thread for package maintainers
-<https://github.com/polybar/polybar/issues/1971>`_ to get notified about new
-releases and changes to how polybar is built.
+Finally, subscribe to our :issue:`GitHub thread for package maintainers <1971>` to get notified about new releases and changes to how polybar is built.
 If you want to, you can also open a PR to add your package to the `Getting Started <https://github.com/polybar/polybar#getting-started>`_ section of our README.